-NCERT solutions Class 5 EVS Chapter 4 is very interesting chapters in the syllabus.
-It narrates about how to know when food items are spoilt, along with a series of questions which will help you observe things around the kitchen.
+NCERT Solutions Class 5 EVS Chapter 4 is a very interesting chapter in the syllabus.
+It explains how to know when food items are spoilt, along with a series of questions which will help you observe things around the kitchen.
 Students can also refer to NCERT Solutions from the links provided below.

 Access NCERT Solution for Class 5 EVS Chapter 4